RES-003: Federal Classified ResearchDate: 06/23/2004 Status: Final

 Research whose procedures and results are legally knowable only by individuals with United States government security clearance.

 The University will not approve classified research projects for which the identity of the sponsor and the general nature of the research cannot be revealed to the public.
 It is the responsibility of a scholar to reveal in publications and presentations of research results the identity of the sponsors of that research.
-The University places no restriction on the nature of the activities of its faculty as private consultants, except that such activities must conform to the University policy on Consulting by Faculty of the University of Virginia.
+The University places no restriction on the nature of the activities of its faculty as private consultants, except that such activities must conform to University policy, HRM-045, Faculty External Consulting and Internal Overload.

 All projects involving classified research shall be reviewed through the procedure described below, including review by the appropriate chair, dean, representatives (2) of the Faculty Senate Research & Scholarship (R&S) Committee, and the VP for Research.
 A research project requiring that access to part of a University facility be restricted to persons with United States government security clearances shall not be conducted in buildings of the University that have a primary academic focus.